 Return to Gwyneth Walker Music Catalog

 The first song in this set is "Going Home on the Morning Train."
-A train whistle (high notes in piano) is heard in the distance.
+A train whistle (high notes in piano or piccolo) is heard in the distance.
 Then, the train draws closer as the music grows in dynamics and tempo.
 By the time that the chorus enters, the music is filled with energy.
 This is a celebratory song of going home "to the Promised Land...(where) all my sins been taken away!"

 "Freight Train" combines the speed of the train with nostalgic remembrance of places traveled.
 "There's one more place I'd like to see...to watch those Blue Ridge Mountains climb while I ride Old Number Nine."
 The rider, perhaps a hobo, feels the most at home when riding the train.
 For his final resting place, he wishes to be buried where he can hear the train rumbling by.
-[The piano accompaniment (the train) is particularly lively and "mobile" in this song.]
+[The accompaniment (the train) is particularly lively and "mobile" in this song.]

 A familiar American folk song is "A Man of Constant Sorrow."
 Adaptations exist for a maid of constant sorrow as well.
 This is a very simple melody, placed in the key of C major.
 The message is a mournful one.
 The soul is troubled, and not at rest.
 "All through this world, I'm bound to ramble...perhaps I'll take the very next train."
 Then, later, "perhaps I'll die upon this train."
 Some comfort is taken with the lines "I know we'll meet on God's Golden Shore."
 But the life on this earth is one of constant sorrow.